19.8 MB (2.7 MB compressed)

-Robert Fulton (1765-1815).
-US engineer Robert Fulton.
-Fulton is best known for designing the 'Nautilus', the world's first practical submarine (launched 1800).
-He also worked on steam engines for boats, designing a steamboat launched on the Seine in August 1803.
-Fulton returned to the USA in 1806, designing a paddle steamer (later called the 'Clermont').
+Robert Fulton (1765-1815), US engineer.
+Fulton's early career was as an artist in England, but he left for France in 1797 to pursue his interests in engineering.
+He designed the 'Nautilus', the world's first practical submarine (launched 1800).
+He also worked on using steam engines (a new technology) in boats, designing a steamboat that steamed along the Seine in August 1803.
+Fulton returned to the USA in 1806, where he designed a paddle steamer (later called the 'Clermont').
 This launched in 1807 on the Hudson River, New York, the world's first commercial steamboat service.
 He also designed the first steam-powered warship.
+This French artwork dates from the early 20th century.

 Model release not required.
 Property release not required.